LincaMarius/ISAP-1_Computer_Project/README.md

 ![ Figure 5 ](/Pictures/Figure5.png)

-### Separation of the Central Processing Unit subsystem
+## Separation of the Central Processing Unit

 I propose to separate the component blocks of the Central Processing Unit from the other blocks of the computer.